pjr/brassy-net/_drafts/decision-making-and-cutting-the-baby-in-half.md

 ---
 layout: post
-title: Decision making and cutting the baby in half
+title: Management, decision making and cutting the baby in half
 description: Tips and tricks for management
 category: articles
 tags: [management, engineering, management patterns]